bfaser/finalProject/README.md

 For the wordle valid words list, we used Github user dracos' public repository of valid words.
 The link to ths repository can be found here: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93.

 For the common words list, we used Github user shmookey's public repository.
 The link to this repository can be found here: https://gist.github.com/shmookey/b28e342e1b1756c4700f42f17102c2ff#file-words.

+For the hangman words list, we used Github user Tom25's word list from their public repository.
+The link to this repository can be found here: https://github.com/Tom25/Hangman/blob/master/wordlist.txt.